pchiorean/Indentz/docs/README.md

 ### CleanupLabels

-Sometimes objects that have a label attached _(Script Label)_ are reused, which creates problems later.
+Sometimes objects that have a label attached _(Script Label)_ are reused, which potentially creates problems later.

 * **CleanupLabels** deletes all labels from a document.